PWM INPUT using Input Capture in STM32

 Captures the first TIMESTAMP when the Rising edge is detected and stores it in the variable IC_Val1.
 This value corresponds to the “Time Period” of the pulse.

-Captures the first TIMESTAMP when the Falling edge is detected and stores it in the variable IC_Val2.
+Captures the Second TIMESTAMP when the Falling edge is detected and stores it in the variable IC_Val2.
 And (IC_Val2/IC_Val1) value corresponds to the “Duty Cycle” of the pulse.

 Frequency can be calculated using the IC_Val1.
 Here (2* HAL_RCC_GetPCLK1Freq) is for the reason that the TIM2 CLOCK is 2x PCLK1.